german-boop/-Python-Debugging-Challenge-Beginner-Level-/README.md

 from typing import List

 def calculate_average(numbers: List[float]) -> float:
-    """
-    Calculate the average of a list of numbers.

-    Args:
-        numbers (List[float]): A list of numeric values.

-    Returns:
-        float: The average value.
-Returns 0.0 if the list is empty.
-    """
     if not numbers:
         return 0.0
     total = sum(numbers)
     return total / len(numbers)